tcosse/monster_slicer/README.md

-Monster Slicer is a fun and short online game designed for casual gamers.
+Monster Slicer is a fun and quick online game designed for casual gamers.

 The game was hosted at https://www.monsterslicer.games/, but the site is now down.